Here is a list of all the life changing documentaries I've watched and recommend! If you have any recommendations for

 This isn't a documentary, in fact it's less than 10 minutes long but I had to include it in here because it is still extremely transformational.

-This video will either just make you think about your life, reconsider choices you make on a daily basis, or make you have a full blown existential crisis.
+This video (which has been viewed over 35 million times) will either just make you think about your life, reconsider choices you make on a daily basis, or make you have a full blown existential crisis.

 It really is one of the most powerful videos I've ever watched, and one that I've actually watched multiple time because of how good it is.

-This one isn't a documentary either but rather a short animated film about humans relationship over time with Earth.
+This one isn't a documentary either but rather a short animated film about humans relationship over time with Earth that has over 30 million views.

-It makes you really think about all the things we've done to the planet in the short time we've been here and how we kind of use everything we can for personal gain without taking into consideration how it affects other people, animals, or the planet itself.. and at the end of the day- as a society- we're so proud of what we've done even though we've destroyed so much.
+It makes you really think about all the things we've done to the planet in the short time we've been here and how we use everything we can for personal gain without taking into consideration how it affects other people, animals, or the planet itself.. and at the end of the day- as a society- we're so proud of what we've done even though we've destroyed so much.